lsamaha/datachase-selenium/README.md

 ![alt tag](./img/daumier-litigant.jpg)

 ### briefchase.py
-This modified script pull some data from case docket pages and downloads the HTML versions of party briefs.
+This modified script pulls some data from case docket pages and downloads the HTML versions of party briefs.
 Run it like so:
 ```bash
 python3 briefchase.py --user myuser --infile my_cases.csv --informat single OR fjc
 ```